mherrmann/fbs/.github/issue_template.md

  * A copy of any error messages you are getting.
 Use ```...``` to format them.
  * If you want us to be able to reproduce the problem, what's a (minimal!) script that does this?

 Do not just paste the output of `pip freeze`.
-We don't have time to parse through random output.
+We don't have time to parse through heaps of text.
 Just let us know those library versions which you are think are relevant.

+Thanks!